-On October 27, 1994, the Tenth Session of the Standing Committee of the Eighth National People's Congress adopted the Advertising Law which became effective on February 1, 1995.
-According to the currently effective Advertising Law and its various implementing rules, companies engaging in advertising activities must obtain from the SAIC or its local branches a business license which specifically includes within its scope the operation of an advertising business.
+On October 27, 1994, the Tenth Session of the Standing Committee of the Eighth National People's Congress adopted the Advertising Law which became effective on February 1, 1995, which was subsequently amended on April 24, 2015 by the Fourteenth Session of the Standing Committee of the Twelfth National People's Congress, which adopted the Revised Advertising Law.
+The Revised Advertising Law became effective on September 1, 2015.
+According to the Revised Advertising Law and its various implementing rules, companies engaging in advertising activities must obtain from the SAIC or its local branches a business license which specifically includes within its scope the operation of an advertising business.
 Companies conducting advertising activities without such a license may be subject to penalties, including fines, confiscation of advertising income and orders to cease advertising operations.
 The business license of an advertising company is valid for the duration of its existence, unless the license is suspended or revoked due to a violation of any relevant law or regulation.
 We have obtained such a business license from the local branches of the SAIC as required by existing PRC regulations.
 We do not expect to encounter any difficulties in maintaining the business license.
 However, if we seriously violate the relevant advertising laws and regulations, the SAIC or its local branches may revoke our business licenses.